peelingwave/cis221_codepath/README.md

 #### Honeypot Cowrie

 Cowrie is a Telnet honeypot that logs bruteforce attacks and the shell interaction.
 It can emulate either a Unix system or as an ssh proxy.
+In MHN GUI I was able to see the attacks, including the attackers ip address and the credentials they attempted to use (username/password) to access priveleged accounts.
 ![cowrie graphs](https://user-images.githubusercontent.com/98624766/166400313-628e9ed1-bceb-4cae-86d0-acb8113785ae.png)